helenmurugan/the-groomers-network/README.md

 - [Site Management](https://github.com/helenmurugan/the-groomers-network/issues/16) - As a Site Admin, I can use a dedicated admin panel so that I can delete any inappropriate content and manage the content of the site.

 ### Site Goals
-1. To provide users with a place to network with pet grooming professionals.
+1. To provide users with a place to network with other pet grooming professionals.
+3. To provide a place where users can post information such as articles, blogs or questions.
+4. To provide users with the ability to interact with content through comments and likes.
 2. To provide users with a place to access information about grooming events.
-3. To provide a place where users can post information such as articles, blogs or questions to fellow grooming professionals.
-4. To provide users with the ability to interact with content through comments and likes.
-3. To provide users with the ability to create a personalised profile to increase their visibility with the grooming community.
+3. To provide users with the ability to create a personalised profile to increase their visibility within the grooming community.
 5. To make the site accessible and responsive to all devices.
 6. To provide administrators with the ability to manage all contents of the site.